auth0/angular2-jwt/README.md

 ## Usage

 Import the `JwtModule` module and add it to your imports list.
 Call the `forRoot` method and provide a `tokenGetter` function.
-You must also whitelist any domains that you want to make requests to.
+You must also whitelist any domains that you want to make requests to by specifying a `whitelistedDomains` array.

 Be sure to import the `HttpClientModule` as well.